The Emmaus Story

 To date over 20 million Emmaus courses have been distributed worldwide.

-Advantages of Home Bible Study Courses
+Advantages of Home Bible Courses

 Distance Learning is not a new idea.
 The Apostle Paul used it when he wrote courses in the form of circular letters.
 His respondents studied the “course” and communicated back to him in areas, which they did not understand.
 Paul then wrote another course or letter to clear up the cloudy issues.

-Distance Learning education is a form of teaching that contains an organized course of self-study with a two-way communication between student and instructor over a distance.
+Distance Learning education is a form of teaching that contains an organised course of self-study with a two-way communication between student and instructor over a distance.
 It may be completed by mail, over the Internet, or even face–to-face.

 Emmaus Correspondence School has been helping students study the Bible by mail since 1942.
-Leading educators recognize study by mail as an effective method of learning.
+Leading educators recognise study by mail as an effective method of learning.
 Students frequently achieve better results from home study than through classroom instruction.
 It has been shown that students often experience a greater degree of retention of material studied through correspondence than through other means.

 A Bible correspondence course is not a substitute for the Word of God, but rather a helpful tool that leads the student, a step at a time, into some of the great truths of Scripture.
 Through the examination technique, it seeks a response, enabling the student to express themselves and the instructor to evaluate the student’s needs and respond in turn with appropriate counsel or instruction.